 - Case reports: A case report includes detailed descriptions of one to five animals.
 Case reports should be brief, limited to 2,500 words (excluding abstract, tables, figures, and references), 20 references, and 2 tables and/or figures.
 These reports should describe unique or rarely reported clinical entities, unusual presentations or established clinical entities, new clinical diagnostic methods, or novel treatments and outcomes.
 The Discussion section of case reports should include justification of this case report and a critical review to establish the context for the case report and help in understanding the findings.

-- Do not add notable new information to the literature base
+Adds notable new information to the literature base

-- Provide inadequate proof or support of diagnosis
+Has adequate proof or support of diagnosis

-- poorly written English
+Clearly written in English

 Authors who have ideas for review articles or contributions that do not fit easily into one of the above categories but, in their opinion, are appropriate for publication in JAAHA, are encouraged to contact the editorial office (firstname.lastname@example.org) and the Editor in Chief, Dr. Rebar (email@example.com).